 Weddings are a large source of revenue for millions of venues around the country.
 As part of the risk mitigation process for these venues, the venue (or their insurance company) require third party renters to secure their own insurance for the event.
 However, this requirement adds a large administrative burden on to the venue.
 Administrators need to follow up with renters to ensure they have secured an insurance policy with the right coverage.
 Also, ensuring that the venue is properly listed as an additional insured on the policy certificate is an additional burden.

 Because wedding policies can start at $75, it is hardly worth the time and effort for brokers and agents.
-Policies can take days, even weeks to coordinate, making it inefficient to process wedding event policies.
+Policies can take days, even weeks to coordinate, making it inefficient to process wedding policies.
 However, in order to maintain a strong relationship with venues, brokers and agents continue to (grudgingly) sell these policies and view these as a loss-leader for potential future business from the venue for larger business policies.

-“Wedding events coverage is a critical coverage, however due to the nature of the product it is hard to prioritize as a broker.
+“Wedding coverage is a critical coverage, however due to the nature of the product it is hard to prioritize as a broker.
 The JAUNTIN’ platform allows brokers to service these requests, while entirely reducing the amount of work needed to be done by the broker.”
 Rain T., Founder, JAUNTIN’

 Reasons coverage is needed

-Why venues must offer wedding coverage.
+Why venues must offer wedding insurance

 At the end of the day, a general insurance policy is a requirement for any business.
 A single claim could lead to a business/venue losing access to affordable insurance options (or even leave it with no options at all).
-Venues that rent out their spaces for weddings can insulate themselves (and protect their insurance premiums) by requiring third party renters to secure wedding events insurance.
+Venues that rent out their spaces for weddings can insulate themselves (and protect their insurance premiums) by requiring third party renters to secure wedding insurance.

 A simple indemnification clause in the renter’s agreement is not enough!

-Why renters must get it.
+Why renters must get wedding insurance

-Aside from being made mandatory from the wedding venue, a wedding events insurance policy can protect the renter/organizer from lawsuits and financial losses that results from accidents and injuries that occur during the wedding.
+Aside from being made mandatory from the wedding venue, a wedding insurance policy can protect the renter/organizer from lawsuits and financial losses that results from accidents and injuries that occur during the wedding.
 It also provides peace-of-mind allowing the policyholder to focus on the event.

 Not convinced?
 Consider these examples: